wipeautcrafter/libraries/README.md

 ```

 # httpget.js
-httpget.js is an easy way to make http get requests in nodejs
+httpget.js is an easy way to make http get requests in nodejs.
-it is small, fast, compact and easy-to-use, compared to the normal http get
+It is small, fast, compact and easy-to-use, compared to the normal http get.

 usage:
 ```js